 The Black Russian Terrier's Coat

-This is one of the many reasons why 'Blackies' are such a great working dog.
+This is one of the many reasons why “Blackies” are such great working dogs.
 However, an undercoat (AKA double coat) also means higher shedding during certain times of the year.

-As the name suggests, his coat is solid black.
-But some Blackies come with a black coat, as well as some fine gray hairs throughout.
+As the name suggests, the BRT’s coat is solid black.
+But some come with a black coat, as well as some fine gray hairs throughout.

 Black Russian Terrier Shedding